 Q: Many of the limbs and branches on my plum and cherry trees have hard, scaley cases encircling them.
 I’ve tried to cut into them but it takes a strong knife.
 It’s almost like they’re part of the tree.
 What do you think it is?

-A: Your description sounds like the disease black knot.
-It is common on plums in Georgia.
+A: Your trees have black knot.
+It is common on plums and peaches in Georgia.
 The fungus causes a hard, black crust around twigs.
 Infection occurs from April through June, especially on the current season’s growth.